 Places will be allocated by strict application of the above criteria, with no reference to the date of application (but please see earlier, "Late Applications").
-Parents will be notified as to whether or not their child has been allocated a place on 16 April 2015.
+Parents will be notified as to whether or not their child has been allocated a place on 18 April 2016.

-Please note: This policy should be read in conjunction with North Tyneside Council's School Admission Guide which can be found at www.northtyneside.gov.uk or by telephoning 0191 643 8724.
+Please note: This policy should be read in conjunction with North Tyneside Council's Essential Guide to North Tyneside Schools booklet which can be found at www.northtyneside.gov.uk or by telephoning 0191 643 8724.